CE-Timmer/MMM-NL-Busses/README.md

 `git clone https://github.com/CE-Timmer/MMM-NL-Busses`

-After that go into the `MMM-bustimes` folder and execute
+After that go into the `MMM-NL-Busses` folder and execute

 `npm install`